-When it comes to conversions, your goal is a behavior.
+When it comes to principles to improve conversions, your goal is a behavior.
 You can’t force or buy behavior (at least, not without violating some basic principles of marketing), but you sure can influence it.
 In order to be successful in your conversion optimization strategy, you need to be able and willing to get inside the mind of your user and guide them to convert.

 You can take advantage of this by asking your users to commit to something small at first—such as a newsletter signup—before moving on to something bigger.
 As an entry-level idea, consider making your conversion an email signup, and then hit your email audience harder with more serious CTA asks.